 The SATURO and the double-ring infiltrometer are both ring infiltrometers that infiltrate water from the surface into soils.
-Overall, they compare fairly well (see comparison below).
 The main difference is how they deal with three-dimensional flow in the Kfs calculation.
 The SATURO uses the multiple-ponded head analysis approach to get a more direct estimation of alpha, which is used to determine how the soil pulls the water laterally.
 The double-ring infiltrometer uses a larger outer ring to act as a buffer from three-dimensional flow.
 This requires more water, and literature suggests that it doesn’t perform well.
 Also, with a double-ring infiltrometer, there is still a need to estimate alpha in the equations.
 This is typically done from a look-up table based on soil type and often results in error.

 We compared SATURO readings against double-ring infiltrometer readings on the METER soccer field at seven different locations.
 This article shows the results.